Anansoft/SDL-Project/README.md

 # SDL-Project

-/*Everything needed for the project will be there */
+/*This folder will contain the finale product of the project Everything that is considered completed should be put here*/